drekka/Alchemic/Quick guide - Swift.md

 }
 ```

 MyClass will be registered as a factory, using the initializer to create each instance.
 Note that we must use the Objective-C equivalent initializer name.
 The objects argument will be an array sourced from Alchemic managed objects which conform to the MyProtocol protocol.
+Note that when using protocols, they must be tagged with `@objc`.

 ## Inject an object